 In reference to how each platform renders the lighting effects of the flashlight against the environment.

-The Enhanced Edition version uses per-pixel lighting for the flashlight to achieve perfectly curved and smoothed lighting effects.
+Silent Hill 2: Enhanced Edition uses per-pixel lighting for the flashlight to achieve perfectly curved and smoothed lighting effects.

-The PCSX2 version uses per-vertex lighting for the flashlight which creates blocky, unevenly-lit lighting effects.
+The PlayStation 2 version uses per-vertex lighting for the flashlight, which creates blocky, unevenly-lit lighting effects.

 Visual: Self Shadow Rendering